chiemelaonu/final-project-chiemelaonu/data/README.md

 Data was found on [Kaggle.com](https://www.kaggle.com/datasets/shivamb/netflix-shows) from user "shivamb"

 ## Data
-- `netflix_titles.csv`: dataset containing 8000+ observations recording various pieces of information about Netflix titles, such as, the date the title as added, the director(s), the cast, and the rating of the title.
+- `netflix_titles.csv`: dataset containing 8000+ observations recording various pieces of information about Netflix titles, such as the date the title was added, the director(s), the cast, and the rating of the title.

 ## Codebook
 - `show_id:`